florianbehrens/DeCoF2/README.md

 In conjunction with a webserver this protocol can be used with DeCoF2 servers to provide webservices for interaction with the object dictionary.

-Objects are identified by the HTTP URI within a HTTP GET, HTTP PUT, or HTTP POST request (e.g., `/root/node/my_parameter`), respectively.
+Objects are identified by the HTTP path within a HTTP GET, HTTP PUT, or HTTP POST request (e.g., `/root/node/my_parameter`), respectively.
 This protocol only supports the client/server model.